thingmonk/thingmonk.github.io/README.md

   twitter:
 </pre>

-Just use the entires that were done before as your guide.
+Just use the entries that were done before as your guide.
 Once commited they will show up automatically in the main page and on the specific talks pages.